Lightnet/cip2psn/README.md

 # Created by: Lightnet

-# Status:
+# Status ( DEVELOPMENT ):
  * Work in progress
  * Idea and testing codes
+ * Not recommend for production.

+# Status ( PRODUCTION ):
+ * NOT CONFIG YET
- * ...
+ * NOT SAFE BUILD

 # Information:
-  Prototype idea to develop community p2p server by using the Hypercore Protocol and nodejs web server.
-To create peer to peer server data sharing.
-To develop simple 3D or 2D world sandbox in game mode logic code.
+  Prototype idea to develop community peer to peer, server, web server, torrent and other networking types of coding.
+By using the different type of databases that used network to replicate, peer to peer, torrent, and other type of format to access data.

+  There are Hypercore Protocol(peer to peer), gun.js (graph data mod­el ) and pouchdb (replicate).
+Working on a Separate or both.

+  By creating javascript from nodejs web server, database, and network to run browser with javascript code.

+  To create peer to peer server data sharing by using Id and tag system coding logic.

+  Reason is to develop hub system management network node like those torrent site and file but with web hosting for local.
+Scaling is not yet test as code layer has not be refine yet.

 # Goals:
- * game building world
- * community share server
+ * Game Building World Text / Simple 2D world logic not real time with physics
+ * Community Share Database Server

 # Information peer to peer:
   Peer to peer prototype idea for database on local not in local.
 But depend on the code.